Ranjana7/todo/README.md

 Please note, I am using the same in-memory db for testing and the front-end app.
 However, this can be easily updated by adding a application.properties file in src/test/resources.
 Username in DB to be used for Login to Todo App:
-TestUser1
+TestUser1,
-TestUser2
+TestUser2,
-David
+David,
-Amit
+Amit,
-Ranjana
+Ranjana,
 Guest

-What’s Next
+## What’s Next
 Fix Front end bug
 Create Javadoc
 Finish Unit and Integrations tests for Todo-Service – both backend and front end